SamarthShinde/LoRA-WAN-using-Dragon/README.md

 # LoRA-WAN-using-Dragon
-This repository contains the code of client &amp; server for loran communication
+This repository contains the code of client &amp; server for lorawan communication